Modertrans Poznań: History

 In April 2009, the construction of a new production hall and the expansion and modernization of the office-logistics building in the Biskupice branch began.
 At the end of this month, the first Moderus Beta MF 01 tram of type N8C was delivered to ZKM Gdańsk, and the first switch on the technological tracks in the Biskupice branch was commissioned.
 In October 2009, Modertrans participated in the Trako Fair for the second time.

 In May 2010, the factory delivered its 100th tram, a Moderus Beta MF 01 for Gdańsk.
 On 1 May 2010, the Poznań Zoo started operating 3 Moderino trains produced by Modertrans.

 In 2012, the company presented its booth at the premier edition of the Local and Regional Public Transport Station Fair, and in 2013 it participated in the Trako Fair for the third time.

 In mid-November 2013, the company completed the delivery of Moderus Alfa HF 11 AC wagons for Tramwaje Śląskie ahead of schedule, and in early January 2014, the operation of two of the three ordered MF 13 trams began in Elbląg.

 On 11 March 2014 and 4 September 2014, Tramwaje Szczecińskie ordered one Moderus Beta wagon for self-assembly, which were delivered in 2014.
 The second tram was completed on 23 October 2014, and was the 200th vehicle produced by Modertrans.

 At the beginning of November 2014, Modertrans presented the project assumptions for a new low-floor tram developed jointly with Poznań University of Technology.
 It was assumed that the vehicle would be completed by 2016, with nearly half of the construction funded by the National Centre for Research and Development.
 On 18 November 2016, the Gamma model was presented.

 In June 2017, Modertrans signed its first contract for the delivery of single-section partially low-floor trams.
 Three such vehicles were ordered by Elbląg.

 On 16 November 2020, Andrzej Bręczewski, the founder and CEO of the company, died.

-In April 2021, Modertrans won a tender for the post-accident repair of EZT EN76-035 for Koleje Wielkopolskie, thus entering the railway vehicle repair market.
+In April 2021, Modertrans won a tender for the post-accident repair of EZT EN76-035 for Greater Poland Railways, thus entering the railway vehicle repair market.
 On 29 May 2021, Modertrans presented a new prototype single-section, fully low-floor tram – Moderus Gamma LF 05 AC, the first fully low-floor single-section tram produced in Poland.
 In December 2021, MPK Poznań announced a tender for consulting on the sale of shares in Modertrans.